Announcing four partnerships ready to start Changing CAREJanuary 18, 2017

 Location: Huron County and Perth counties, Ont.

 This partnership is focused on addressing the needs of family caregivers through defining and recognizing their role, and co-designing systems of care provision and communication that meet caregiver needs.
-Click here for more.
+Read our overview about family caregivers or click here for more details about our report.

 Partner Organizations: The Cornwall & District Family Support Group; Cornwall Hospital, Community Addiction and Mental Health Services